chafikkhaoula/PrivHealth/paper/experimental_protocol.md

 data-release framework.
 It does not reuse or describe any broader healthcare workflow architecture.
 Clinical records and released tables remain off-chain.

-## Working title
+## Final paper title

-**PrivHealth: Blockchain-Assisted Adaptive De-identification for Verifiable Clinical Data Sharing**
+**PrivHealth: A Permissioned Blockchain-Governed Framework for Privacy-Verified Clinical Data Release**

 ## Research question